 LifeSpan Elliptical Reviews

 LifeSpan elliptical trainers have been launched with a steep challenge: they need to live up to the reputation equal to that of the company’s quality treadmills.
-LifeSpan’s market plan seems to be to strive for affordability over functionality as they’ve come out with just two front flywheel models, priced at $1299 and $1499.
+LifeSpan’s market plan seems to be to strive for affordability as well as functionality.

 LifeSpan, a division of PCE Fitness, has been around since 1994.
-Reviewers have not been kind to the new LifeSpan elliptical trainers; in fact, they’ve been under-whelmed by the efforts in most categories.
+Reviewers have had decent reactions to the new LifeSpan elliptical trainers; in fact, they’ve been impressed by the efforts in most categories.

-While these are stable machines with a sturdy steel frame that can hold larger users, they rate no better than average in other areas and earn bad knocks for the lack of smooth pedal motion and having an unattractive profile.
+While these are stable machines with a sturdy steel frame that can hold larger users, they also have a very smooth pedal motion, although some don't love the unique profile.

 They also offer an optional Bluetooth receiver which allows you to sync all of your workout data to your LifeSpan Club account, which you can access via your phone or tablet.

-LifeSpan still offers only 2 elliptical trainers, as opposed to 8 different treadmills, so you can see that they are not really focusing on the elliptical machines.
+LifeSpan still offers only 2 elliptical trainers, as opposed to 8 different treadmills, but both are competitive elliptical machines.

 You have the E2i Elliptical Cross Trainer with a 20" stride, magentic resistance, 20 incline levels, a 25 lb. flywheel, 6" blue backlit LCD and 23 built in workouts.
 It costs around $1,299 on sale.